-Upon completion of level 6 you will be able to demonstrate that you can use and integrate the range of knowledge and skills gained from previous levels in a practical context through exploring tourism management strategies for particular places, and by exploring particular facets of the tourism and events sectors in greater depth.
+Upon completion of level 6 you will be able to demonstrate that you can use and integrate the range of knowledge and skills gained from previous levels in a practical context through exploring tourism management strategies for particular places, and by exploring particular facets of the tourism sector in greater depth.
 Specifically you will be able to:

-- L6.1 Use critical and creative thinking and analysis to challenge theoretical ideas and practice in tourism and events. - L6.2 Critically engage in global debates about the technological, social, environmental and ethical dimensions of tourism and events - L6.3 Engage with relevant communities (professional, voluntary, virtual). - L6.4 Use reflective practice and teamwork skills to consolidate graduate attributes and develop a professional profile (networking, volunteering, work experience).

-- L6.5 Critically evaluate a contemporary issue in tourism or events through an in depth study. - L6.6 Critically appraise creative and entrepreneurial solutions to the management of tourism and events
+- L6.1 Use critical and creative thinking and analysis to challenge theoretical ideas and practice in tourism. - L6.2 Critically engage in global debates about the technological, social, environmental and ethical dimensions of tourism. - L6.3 Engage with relevant communities (professional, voluntary, virtual). - L6.4 Use reflective practice and teamwork skills to consolidate graduate attributes and develop a professional profile (networking, volunteering, work experience). - L6.5 Critically evaluate a contemporary issue in tourism through an in depth study. - L6.6 Critically appraise creative and entrepreneurial solutions to the management of tourism.